No reviews

 Your performance

-The dried berry of the Litsea cubeba is called a pepper berry, but it is not, because it does not contain any sharp substance.
-Nevertheless, it is considered a pepper and traditionally used as such, which is why it has been included in the Ark of Taste by Slowfood.
+The dried berry of the Litsea cubeba is sometimes called a pepper berry, but it is not, as it does not contain any sharp substance.
+Nevertheless, it is considered a pepper and has traditionally been used as such, which is why it has been included in the Ark of Taste by Slowfood.

 The Litsea cubeba is a 5-8 meter high tree or shrub with light yellow flowers.
 In the summer the 5 mm large fruits develop, which are picked or collected when ripe and dried.
-The red fruits then color rusty brown to black, just like pepper.
+The red fruits then turn rust brown to black, just like pepper.

-The name maqaw - 馬告 - comes from Taiwan where the fruits have been used as a spice for thousands of years by the Atayal and the Saisyat, two indigenous peoples there.
-It means "full of vitality".
-It is called the 'black pearl'.
+The name maqaw - 馬告 - comes from Taiwan, where the fruits have been used as a spice for thousands of years by the Atayal and the Saisyat, two indigenous peoples there.
+It means "brimming with vitality".
+It is sometimes called the 'black pearl'.

-The maqaw grows at heights of 100 to 1.
-500 meters, in Taiwan, in the Himalayas in the north of India, Thailand, Nepal and Vietnam, in the south of China and on Borneo (Sarawak and Kalimantan), where the spice is a speciality, just like in Taiwan.
+The maqaw grows at altitudes of 100 to 1,500 meters, in Taiwan, in the Himalayas in northern India, Thailand, Nepal and Vietnam, in southern China and on Borneo (Sarawak and Kalimantan), where the spice has just if it is a specialty in Taiwan.

-Our maqaw comes from Quảng Ngãi province in Vietnam, where it is called sả rừng (lemongrass), and where it is picked in July by the Hre and K'dong ethnic minorities in the mountainous districts of the province.
-By the way, the General Vietnamese name is màng tang.
+Our maqaw does not come from Taiwan, but from Quảng Ngãi Province in Vietnam, where it is called sả rừng (lemongrass), and where in July it is used by the Hre and K'dong ethnic minorities in the mountainous districts of the province is picked.
+The common Vietnamese name is màng tang.

 Smell and make

-Although the taste palette is very similar to that of siltimur, the taste is clearly distinctive, in siltimur the cedar aroma in maqaw dominates the citruses.
-Overall, the taste is characterized as pleasantly peppery with sereh notes (see mbongo).
+Although the taste palette is very similar to that of siltimur, the taste is clearly distinctive; in siltimur the cedar aroma in maqaw dominates the citruses.
+Overall, the taste is characterized as pleasantly peppery with lemongrass notes (see mbongo).
 The smell is like that of ginger root.

-Chef Alex Peng of restaurant Akame once said about this in the Guide Michelin: "mix some white pepper with star anise and Szechuan pepper, and you have maqaw".
+Chef Alex Peng of restaurant Akame once said about this in the Michelin Guide: "mix some white pepper with star anise and Sichuan pepper, and you have maqaw".
 These are the main essential oils in the fruit:

-• citral, sweet citrus flavor of lemon peel
+• citral, sweet citrus flavor from lemon peel

 • citronellol, main component of sereh

-Combines excellently with cardamom, bay leaf, mint, liquorice, thyme, cinnamon and lemon.
+Combines excellently with cardamom, bay leaf, mint, licorice, thyme, cinnamon and lemon.
+Try adding it to mayonnaise with fish !

 Use